paulkrupin/nsiparser/README.md

 nsiparser
 =========

-Porject for uplodaing you Native Instruments Traktor Palylists and get them well processed back.
+Porject for uplodaing your Native Instruments Traktor Palylists and get them well processed back.